-In this article, we will take a look at the definition of catastrophic injuries, common issues with these cases, and examples of settlements to help you understand this complicated area of law.
+That said, in this article, we will take a look at the definition of catastrophic injuries, common issues with these cases, and examples of settlements to help you understand this complicated area of law.
 Read on for more information on this subject.

 Meaning of Catastrophic Injury